wp-plugins/w4-post-list/readme.txt

 * Bug Fixed.
 * Added new option to show last post-modified time.
 = 1.2.7 =
-* Enabled multi-lingual functionality (Vs-1.2.7).
+* Enabled multi-lingual functionality.
 = 1.3 =
-* Show list also on inside post content, page content (Vs-1.2.7).
+* Show list also on inside post content, page content.
+= 1.3.1 =
+* Changed parameter to easily understand options.
+Please deactive and reactive plugin after update if you face any problem.
+* Added template tag to show a specific post list at any place of your theme.

 == How to use ==
 Visit <a href="http://w4dev.com/w4-plugin/w4-post-list/">Plugin page</a> for usage.